geloman-likes-rust/dotfiles/README.md

 ./.dotfiles/dotfiles-setup.sh
 ```

-3. close and reopen your terminal
+3. close and reopen your terminal to see the changes